 This blog will be similar in nature to my former blog, NakedPR, in that its primary purpose is to cut through bullshit advice that risks hurting your business more than it helps.
 But it will also focus on tips and tools you can use to improve your marketing from Day One.

-The Bad Marketing Blog is set to launch within the next few weeks (assuming no further hiccups).
+The Bad Marketing Blog is gearing up for launch.
 And there are a few opportunities for you to get involved.

 I hope to see you as an active member of The Bad Marketing Blog community when it launches.
 Don’t miss a thing.
 Sign up for the email newsletter today and you’ll be notified as soon as the blog launches.Read More